tidyparse/tidyparse/tidyparse-web/src/jsTest/cppCompletion/README.md

    and indexed uniform sampling.
 Kotlin/JS keeps its hot count vectors, ranks, and decoding weights in native exact `bigint` values; the public Galoisenne API remains `BigInteger`.
 Recognition-only CYK indexes are lazy, so count/sample-only residuals do not build them.
-Both the semantic base and every residual are acyclic and finite.
-Complete statements use an explicit epsilon residual;
-   every other suffix is bounded so the complete statement never exceeds 48 projected tokens.
+Both the semantic base and every semantic residual are acyclic and finite.
+Complete statements use an explicit epsilon residual; every other semantic suffix is bounded so it never exceeds 48 projected tokens.
    Decoding choices are compiled once to grammar-local integer indexes, and compact CFG statistics come directly from the bounded grammar without populating unrelated global CFG caches.
 6. The seeded sampler visits exact terminal-yield lengths in ascending order, skips empty slices,